KewWaiChun/data-hackaton-201907/01-Giant 101/Giant 101 Walkthrough.md

 Now, let's create a visual using the newly merged data set.
 Go back to your dashboard and add a new chart.
 Choose a "Scatter Plot" chart and proceed to select the data source for your chart.
 Make sure to select the merged data set and not the others (You will know by the icon shown to the left of the data set name.
 Merged data sets has the" linked sources" icon shown).

 Select the following for the chart's data bindings:
-* X-Axis: Data Aggregation - "None", Column - Average Sales
+* X-Axis: Data Aggregation - "None", Column - Average Income
 * Y-Axis: Data Aggregation - "Average", Column - Total Sales Amount
 * Size: Data Aggregation - "Average", Column - Total Sales Quantity
 * Group: State